-In April 2007 Jochen received his Medical degree, after approval of his doctoral thesis, from the Medical University Graz, Austria, and is certified by the Educational Commission for Foreign Medical Graduates (ECFMG) since January 2009.
-His research activities and interests include glucose and insulin kinetics and metabolism, dry weight, the determination of body composition and body volumes, bioelectrical impedance, cardiovascular pathology in dialysis patients (blood pressure, heart rate variability), citrate anticoagulation, calcium kinetics during dialysis, dietary and dialytic restriction, and the clinical application of saliva urea nitrogen as measured by a dipstick method.
-Dr. Raimann has first- and co-authored several peer-reviewed papers, abstracts and book chapters, is a member of the Editorial Board of Dialysis Times and has been Peer-Reviewer for various international journals.
+In April 2007 Jochen received his Medical degree, after approval of his doctoral thesis, from the Medical University Graz, Austria, and in October 2014 his PhD, after approval and defense of this doctoral thesis, from the Faculty of Health, Medicine and Life Sciences at the University of Maastricht, Netherlands.
+Jochen is also certified by the Educational Commission for Foreign Medical Graduates (ECFMG) since January 2009.
+His research activities and interests include glucose and insulin kinetics and metabolism, dry weight estimation, the determination of body composition and body volumes, bioelectrical impedance, cardiovascular pathology in dialysis patients (blood pressure, heart rate variability), the importance of dialysate and serum sodium in dialysis therapy and the clinical application of saliva urea nitrogen as measured by a dipstick method.
+Dr. Raimann has first- and co-authored several peer-reviewed papers, abstracts and book chapters, is a member of the Editorial Board of Dialysis Times and NDT Educational, and has also been peer-reviewer for various international journals.

 Laura started her clinical research as a research fellow for Beth Israel Medical Center in partnership with RRI.
 Laura obtained her MD degree from the Central University in Quito, Ecuador and did her residency training in nephrology at the Armed Forces Hospital N1 in Quito.
 She has been working in clinical research for more than 13 years and has presented her work worldwide.
 She has authored and co-authored numerous publications in peer reviewed journals.
 She has collaborated actively with prestigious institutions such as the University of California at Davis, the Medical University of Graz, Austria and the Maastricht University Hospital, Netherlands.
 She is a member of the American Society of Nephrology and the New York Academy of Sciences.